Search Ashworth College

 First, no amount of education goes to waste.
 Even if you feel like you are sacrificing quite a bit, what you learn pays you back in the end.

-“Of course, you’ll naturally think about what things you have to give up in order to get your education,” she continues, “but also remember what things you will gain.
+“Of course, you’ll naturally think about what things you have to give up in order to get your education, but also remember what things you will gain.
 A better job might mean you don't need to work two jobs and that could turn into having more time for your family.”

 Second, keep in mind that veterinary assisting is not a field for people who want big salaries.
 Rebecca cautions people going into the field not to spend too much money on school.

 “You are not going to get rich working in this field, but if you love it and have a passion for it, it's so much more rewarding [than working just for money].
-Education is important,” she adds, ”and advancements in veterinary medicine mean we need educated people on our teams.
+Education is important.”
+She adds, “Advancements in veterinary medicine mean we need educated people on our teams.
 We need people who want to learn and do the best for our patients, but you don't need to spend tens of thousands of dollars to do it.”

-Rebecca’s journey goes to show that “education on your terms” is more than just flexible and affordable, it’s worthwhile.
+Rebecca’s journey goes to show that “education on your terms” is more than just flexible and affordable.
+It can be very worthwhile.
 Will it be the next step in your journey?

 Follow this link to learn all about the program that trained Rebecca for her dream job: Online Veterinary Assisting Career Diploma.
 Or call Ashworth College Admissions at 1-800-957-5412 to ask how you can turn your passion into a career, too.